Demand Is Said To Be Inelastic When

 While the concept of inelastic demand is a valuable tool for understanding market behavior, it has some limitations:

 • Static Analysis: Elasticity is typically measured at a specific point in time.
-However, market conditions and consumer preferences can change, affecting the accuracy of elasticity estimates over time.
+That said, market conditions and consumer preferences can change, affecting the accuracy of elasticity estimates over time.

 • Difficulty in Measurement: Accurately measuring elasticity can be challenging.
 It requires reliable data on prices and quantities demanded, and it can be difficult to isolate the effect of price changes from other factors that affect demand.